-Prophetic interpretation requires a knowledge of history so I've tried to summarize the important events here.
+Prophetic interpretation requires a knowledge of history, especially Roman history, so I've tried to summarize the important events here.
 Iron is the prophetic symbol for Rome, but Rome goes through some transformations through the centuries.
 Rome began as a small town on the West coast of Italy in 753 BCE and was a monarchy.
-In 509 BCE it became a republic (representative government and laws).
+In 509 BCE it became a republic (representative government and written laws).
 Other towns were invited to join, and they did, and Rome grew very quickly to become the world power, defeating Greece and conquering Egypt, Israel and many other powers around the Mediterranean and eastward.
 It was Imperial Rome that crucified Jesus and destroyed Jerusalem and its Temple in 70 CE.
-In 312 CE, Constantine, who was not in line to be emperor, defeated his rivals and through intrigue, became sole emperor of Rome's Eastern (Greek speaking) and Western (Latin speaking) divisions.
+In 312 CE, Constantine, who was not in line to be emperor, defeated his rivals and through intrigue and civil war, and soon became sole emperor of Rome's Eastern (Greek speaking) and Western (Latin speaking) divisions.
 In 313 CE, in his Edict of Milan, he returned all church property, ended the persecution, and provided funding to build new churches.
 But there was a catch: Constantine, a Sun God worshiper and murderer, would be in charge.
 The Church would report to him and he would decide, through various councils, what Christians must believe and practice.
 Obviously this was an abomination: there is only one head of the true Church, Jesus Christ, not some Sun-worshiping, murderous Roman Emperor.

 The result was the gross corruption of Christianity.
 Greedy, ambitious people sought the financial rewards and power and fought for their place in the Church hierarchy.
 Many sincere Christians left the church and went elsewhere to live, or practiced their faith privately, and tried to avoid the persecuting authorities.
 Church councils debated, fought, and declared various doctrines, most of which are unbiblical, and forced Christians to obey them on pain of persecution.
 The Roman Empire began to deteriorate from corruption within and was destroyed by Germanic tribes in the 5th century CE.
-There were initially 10 tribal powers from the North, represented by "ten horns" in Daniel 7:7-24; Rev 7:7,24; Rev 12:3; and 13:17:3-16.
+There were initially ten tribal powers from the North, represented by "ten horns" in Daniel 7:7-24; Rev 7:7,24; Rev 12:3; and 13:17:3-16.
 This was the "head wound" of Revelation 13:3 and I believe, punishment from God for corrupting and persecuting the true Church.
-The "10 horns" would eventually become the countries of Europe that grew out of Rome, and later, likely all republics in the world that descended from the Roman style of government.
+The "ten horns" would eventually become the countries of Europe that grew out of Rome, and later, likely all republics in the world that descended from the Roman style of government.

 But Rome was not finished.
 From the ashes of the old empire arose "Holy Rome" and the Papacy.
-The Papacy was instituted by the Emperor Justinian in the 6th century CE and grew in power and control over previously Roman lands.
+The Papacy was instituted by the Emperor Justinian, who declared himself a theologian and emperor, in the 6th century CE and grew in power and control over previously Roman lands.
 The Papacy was arguably the most wicked institution ever created.
 It viciously persecuted Christ's followers, forcing people to attend Mass, and attempted to destroy any Christian belief or practice it did not ordain.
 The Spanish Inquisition tortured and killed thousands of people.
 In fairness, the Roman Catholic Church did do some good: building hospitals and schools, helping the poor, etc., but it also did a lot of damage.
 When Luther nailed his theses to the door of Wittenberg Church in 1517, the Reformation against the Roman Church began.
 Zwingli in Zurich and Calvin in Geneva would follow Luther.
 In 1534 King Henry VIII would create the Church of England and separate from the Papacy.
 The Papacy and the Holy Roman Empire was losing ground quickly, as the Reformation progressed.